pryv/dev-site/source/guides/data-modelling.md

 To do so, you can send an auth request to your users at their first login to grant your app access to all or specific streams (see [here](https://api.pryv.com/reference/#authenticate-your-app) for more information on the auth request).

-This works as a delegation of access, and the “app” token will be able to generate sub-tokens of a “shared” type and give permission to data that was in its scope.
+This works as a delegation of access, and the “app” token will be able to generate sub-tokens of the “shared” type and give access to data that was in its scope.

 Let's imagine that your "Sleep Control Mobile App" needs to access the "Position" data from your user to perform sleep analysis, but also his "Health" data to share it with hospitals if needed:
 ```js